SheelaQueen/AdminBot-TheZ/README.md

 ### 16. OverAll Logger
 - Logs all actions in the server. (in form of messages and files being sent)
   - It will log everything that is being sent in the server and send it to a webhook. (customize webhook in .env)

+### 17. Analysis
+- `!analyse`: Shows status of analyze

+cmds: !analyse <daily|weekly|monthly> <channel>

+Gives you a analyze of the server daily like members joined monthly/daily  if invites created inactive active and more.

 ---